Colin Powell had mixed legacy among some African Americans

 A June 2020 poll conducted by The Associated Press-NORC Center for Public Affairs Research around the height of that summer’s police protests showed that 43% of Black Americans strongly supported or somewhat supported reducing police funding, while 30% opposed the idea.

-“You can’t say, ‘We should disinvest the criminal justice, police and courts,’” Powell said in 2017.
+“You can’t say, ‘We should disinvest the criminal justice, police and courts,’” Powell said in a 2017 interview with the Mic news outlet.
 “They’re there not just to protect white folks.
 They’re there to protect Black folks as well.”

 He continued: “If you tell a Black community leader that the police are not going to be around, they may say, ‘Whoa!
 Wait a minute!’
 What they want is fair and balanced justice treatment for all Americans.”